 As part of the Engineers Europe Advisory Group (EEAG) EYE supports this initiative in three main areas:

--1) Fostering stronger relations between academia, profession and industry including STEM
+1) We foster stronger relations between academia, professionals and the STEM industry

-2) Reinforcing the branding of the engineering profession and increasing its visibility
+2) We reinforce the brand of the engineering profession and increasing its visibility

-3) Emphasizing the digital dimension as a common denominator connecting these areas
+3) We emphasise on the digital dimension as a common denominator that connects these areas

-The EEAG tries to become the leading voice of European engineers and to establish an approach that will assist in the provision of effective solutions to the challenges of our European economies.
-In doing so, this also may successfully promote the interests of European engineers.
+The EEAG aims to become the leading voice of European engineers and establish an approach that will assist in the provision of effective solutions to the challenges of the European economies.
+In doing so, we hope to successfully promote the interests of European engineers.